Psycho1211/Activities/README.md

 # Activities
 My activities
 Thank you sassinzz13 for helping me through setting up github
+How to use: File -> x64 -> release -> Exe